hungdv136/rio/README.md

 Suppose that we want to test (manual or automation) an API that calls an external API by simulating a mock response for that external API.
 It can help us to create stable tests by isolating our test suites with external systems

-Check [this repository](https://github.com/hungdv136/rio-js) to see how to use Rio in integration test
+[This repository](https://github.com/hungdv136/rio-js) illustrates how to use Rio to write integration tests in Javascript/TypeScript

 ### Deploy `Rio` as a stand-alone service